 • Club & Golf Course

-The sports club, formerly known as the Bathurst Club,
+sports club, formerly known as the Bathurst Club, transferred

-near the beach, having moved from its former location at
+the beach, having moved from its former location at Denton Bridge

-not instantly appealing.
-But it's more than made up for by
+instantly appealing.
+But it's more than made up for by the

-as tennis courts with floodlights, a badminton hall, squash
+with floodlights, a badminton hall, squash courts, a swimming

 There are a handful of excellent

-well as on the main highway cutting through the resort.
+as on the main highway cutting through the resort.
 If you are

 on a budget you can still have an enjoyable meal as some of the

 Curry (Indian cuisine)